Commitment of Traders (COT) data is not the holy grail – but can be immensely useful in longer term analysis. Here’s how.

 4. Follow related markets like Crude and Bonds

-Now that the Commitment of Traders data is accessible within TradeStation, it’s easy to apply the Better COT Oscillator to other markets.
+Now that the Commitment of Traders data is accessible within TradeStation, it’s easy to apply the COT indicators to other markets.
 From an Emini trading perspective, the most important markets to follow are Crude Oil and US Treasury Bonds.

 The relationship between the Bond and stock markets is more complex.
 Sometimes they are directly correlated and sometimes they are not.
 When investment prospects are good, capital flows into both equities and Bonds and they’ll both rise together.